weiju/fatma/README.md

 Fatma is also an exercise in creating an effective user interface for a fairly complicated task.

 <i>-- Wei-ju Wu, August 26th 2011</i>

+## Note for people who want to use the colemak1 keymap

+Since github removed the file uploads feature, I put the colemak1 keymap in the source, under src/main/resources/keymaps.

+To use it, copy said file into your DEVS:keymaps folder on your Amiga system.